imadksiddiqui/Color-Guesser/README.md

 A game where the user tries to guess the RGB of a color chosen randomly by the computer.

 To play, simply download the file, run it, and enjoy!

+This was made using Java using the Java GUI libraries